null

 When Hot Water Helps

-Hot water can improve cleaning performance when diapers contain heavier soils.
+Hot water can improve cleaning performance when diapers contain heavier soils or develop persistent washing issues.

 Using hot water may help when: